This guidance explains what CQC means by ‘service user bands’ and when these apply.

 At the point of registration, you must tell us what service user bands (specialist needs) your service intends to meet.
 You do this by selecting the relevant service user bands within your application form and must also describe these in your statement of purpose, together with any other needs your service intends to provide for.
 When we receive an application, we always check that the service user bands selected in the application form match those included in the statement of purpose.

 Once you are registered, it is important that service user bands are kept up to date.
 If the specialisms provided at or from any location change, you must update your statement of purpose to reflect the change in the needs that your location intends to meet.
 Under Regulation 12 of the 2009 Regulations, you must notify CQC whenever your Statement of Purpose is amended.
-Our inspectors will use monitoring or inspection activity to check your staff have the knowledge, skills and facilities to meet any new specialist needs.
+We may ask you for further information about how you will meet those specialist needs, and check your staff have the knowledge, skills and facilities to meet any new specialist needs through our ongoing assessment and inspection activity.